wbyoung/azul/README.md

 API][azul-docs] and reaching feature parity with other ORM tools.
 If you're interested in helping, please reach out.

+### Addons

+A few additional components that you can use with Azul.js are:

+- [Azul.js Logger][azul-logger] Logs queries being executed
+- [Azul.js Tracker][azul-tracker] Reports queries that were created, but never executed

 ### Testing

 Simply run `gulp test` to run the full test suite.